xzxADIxzx/Join-and-kill-em-together/assets/NOTE.md

 Notes-instructions on how to correctly import assets into Unity will be listed here.
 *P.S.
 Textures use sRGB color profile.*

-## Bundle

-* Create a folder named "Editor"
-* Copy the BundleBuilder.cs into it

 ## Entry and font

 * Copy to the root folder